-The review of these clusters and examination of exemplar research initiatives has shown that the pursuit of imaginaries is often presented as a vehicle for re-orientating STS.
+Research into imaginaries is often presented as a vehicle for re-orientating STS.
 For example, Marcus (1995a, 3) regarded the notion of imaginaries as a tool for moving towards a ‘distinctly cultural study of science’—encouraging explorations of the tensions between scientific discourses and practices.
 Jasanoff and Kim (2009) called for STS to cast its investigative gaze beyond professional scientific actors and communities to analyze national cultures of technoscience, facilitated by their notion of sociotechnical imaginaries.
 More recently, Jasanoff (2015a, 5) has contended that such imaginaries are ‘not limited to nation states but can [also] be articulated by other organized groups, such as corporations, social movements, and professional societies’.
 The concept has also sometimes become the lynchpin for researchers’ ambitions for STS.
 Hence, Fujimura (2003) advocated the use of ‘imaginaries’ in forging ‘sociologies of the future’.
 Invoking imaginaries, Fortun and Fortun (2005) had aspirations for a new ‘civic science’ of toxicology and an STS ‘ethics and friendship with the sciences’.

-Recent research on imaginaries has also been part of a more general shift within the field.
+Recent research on imaginaries has also been part of a more general shifts within the field.
 STS’s earlier preoccupations with logic and epistemology have been supplemented, or, indeed, replaced with a much broader agenda that includes research on aesthetics, values, and emotions.
 The sociology of expectations (Borup, Brown, Konrad, and van Lente 2006; van Lente 2003) and concern with hope, promise and hype (Michael 2000; Wyatt 2000; Brown 2003; Hedgecoe and Martin 2003; Hedgecoe and Martin 2008; Pollock and Williams 2010) have opened STS to the study of social and psychological investments and future visions linked to specific technoscientific developments.
-Moreover, whereas science and technology were formerly generally regarded as the domains of facts and artifacts, they are now also associated with storytelling, imaging, and imagining.
+Whereas science and technology were formerly generally regarded as the domains of facts and artifacts, they are now also associated with storytelling, imaging, and imagining.

-Beyond strategic, ethical and methodological reorientations of the field, imaginaries are identified with normative aspects of technoscience.
-While interest in normative aspects of science and technology is not new, feminist and postcolonial scholarship has intensified this concern.
+Beyond strategic, ethical and methodological reorientations of the field, imaginaries matter in normative work on technoscience.
+While work on normative aspects of science and technology is not new, feminist and postcolonial scholarship has intensified this concern.
 In demonstrating how modern Western science has been implicated in gendered and post-colonial power relations, these movements have opened the field to studies of imaginaries (see esp.
 Prasad 2014).
-Imaginaries research also seems to bring a new humanist inflection to STS – concerned as it is with human vision, values, aesthetics, and power.
+Imaginaries research sometimes seems to bring a new humanist inflection to STS – concerned as it is with human vision, values, aesthetics, and power.
 Indeed, Jasanoff characterizes imaginaries research as ‘a profoundly humanistic inquiry’ (Jasanoff 2015b, 3), as a reaction against ‘the flatness of networks’ (Jasanoff 2015a, 21).
 More generally, engagement with imaginaries may also constitute a critical response to some exclusively materialist dispositions within STS, opening the field to psycho-social perspectives on science and technology and/or to investigations of the interplay between the imaginary and the material.

 The flourishing of the concept of imaginaries also registers a more specific theoretical shift.
 Until recently, discussions of values within technoscience were generally handled through notions of ‘interests’ and/or ‘ideologies’.
 These have proven to be limited theoretical tools for pursuing the normative dimensions of science as they operate primarily in a cognitive register – neglecting affective dimensions.
 Moreover, both concepts are linked to distortion, misrepresentation, and manipulation, whereas invoking the imaginary allows for consideration of the productive-- of expectations, hopes, and dreams, as well as fears – which are increasingly attracting attention.